Anheuser-Busch (INBEV A-B)

 UCBC’s original location is at 3229 Washington Ave just a few blocks from The Fabulous Fox Theater.
-The Spanish style building is beautiful and their outdoor garden is the same.
+The Spanish-style building is beautiful and their outdoor garden is the same.
 The garden is a mix of rock and concrete which makes getting around somewhat of a challenge.
-Every October this location hosts Craftober fest, a gathering of local artists.
+Every October this location hosts Craftober Fest, a gathering of local artists.
 I brave the uneven ground for this event.
-Street parking only at this venue and no designated accessible spots.
+Street parking is only at this venue and no designated accessible spots.
 However, parking is at a 45 on this stretch of Washington and leaves ample room for doors to open fully.
 I would encourage those with ramped vans to park on one of the streets running perpendicular to Washington for easier unloading and loading.
-The brewery added a new restroom area in but I have not had a chance to check out it’s accessible features.
+The brewery added a new restroom area but I have not had a chance to check out its accessible features.

 UCBC’s second location is significantly more accessible.
-Located in The Grove neighborhood (4465 Manchester Ave) it is a huge brewery and bierhall designed to feel like a German bierhall.
+Located in The Grove neighborhood (4465 Manchester Ave) it is a huge brewery and beerhall designed to feel like a German beerhall.
 Here the food and drinks are ordered at separate bars and there is general seating both inside and out.
 The food window is low and very accessible, staff will help you to your table with your plate.
 The bar is a little higher, but the staff are helpful and friendly.
-Tables are large, wooden common tables with benches but staff has always been helpful about pulling the bench down so I can fit at the table.
+Tables are large, wooden common tables with benches but the staff has always been helpful about pulling the bench down so I can fit at the table.
 The food leans toward traditional German.
-Don’t pass up the pommes frites or one of the sausage boards, delicious!
+Don’t pass up the Pommes Frites or one of the sausage boards, delicious!
 My beer expert says they have very good beer and I can attest to the deliciousness of their cider.
-While you are here, take a self guided tour of the brewery, completely accessible.
-Bathrooms are spacious with grab bars and a small parking lot with one accessible spot is attached the brewery.
+While you are here, take a self-guided tour of the brewery, completely accessible.
+Bathrooms are spacious with grab bars and a small parking lot with one accessible spot is attached to the brewery.
 Street parking is abundant on side roads around the brewery which have less traffic and are safer for unloading and loading.

 Schlafly is another beer giant in St. Louis also boasting two locations.
-In the heart of the city you will find the Schlafly Taproom at 2100 Locust St. This building is a traditional, red brick St. Louis landmark with beautiful architecture.
+In the heart of the city, you will find the Schlafly Taproom at 2100 Locust St. This building is a traditional, red-brick St. Louis landmark with beautiful architecture.
 They have a large parking lot with plenty of accessible parking (approximately five spots) and a slight ramp leading into the Taproom.
-Old hard wood floors make you feel like you are inside of early St. Louis history.
+Old hardwood floors make you feel like you are inside of early St. Louis history.
 The menu is delicious and has a more ‘foods of the earth’ feel to it.
 The meat and cheese board has a wide variety and is perfect for sharing with a small group.
 My husband enjoys the plate of swine dish which has pork in every form imaginable.
-The deep fried bacon makes me drool thinking about it.
+The deep-fried bacon makes me drool thinking about it.
 A large list of beers on tap are ever rotating, I get excited for the Pumpkin Ale.
-The restrooms here are smaller but the accessible stall is large enough for a power chair users.
-Doors to the restroom are light but not automatic.
+The restrooms here are smaller but the accessible stall is large enough for power chair users.
+The doors to the restroom are light but not automatic.